AreTaro/gcp/README.md

 # GCP

-These are notes taken during the labs of Google Cloud Skills Boost.
+These notes were taken during the labs of Google Cloud Skills Boost.